 While Peter Cetera scored one of his biggest hits after contributing the song “Glory of Love” to the soundtrack of “The Karate Kid Part II” in 1986, the tune has transcended its 1980s pop culture sensibilities and has since become a touchstone of adult contemporary music.
-The song is a great expression of love and trust between a couple; indeed, Cetera cowrote “Glory of Love” with his wife Diane Nini.
+The song is a great expression of love and respect between a couple; indeed, Cetera cowrote “Glory of Love” with his wife Diane Nini.

 Like many songs about trust, “I Want to Know What Love Is” is about the capacity for human beings to change and to see things in life differently.
 The song’s narrator admits that he has been hurt in the past in relationships; however, it is clear that he is ready to trust his new love interest: “I want to know what love is, I want you to show me/I want to feel what love is, I know you can show me.”